pingcap/docs/tikv/deploy-tikv-using-ansible.md

     > **Note:** The Control Machine can be one of the target machines.

-    - CentOS 7.3 or later version of Linux operating system (Python 2.7 involved by default)
+    - CentOS 7.3 (64 bit) or later with Python 2.7 installed
     - Access to the Internet
+    - Git installed
-    - Mutual trust of `ssh authorized_key` configured
+    - SSH Mutual Trust configured

         In the Control Machine, you can log in to the deployment target machine using `tidb` user account without a password.
 See [How to configure SSH mutual trust and sudo without password](../op-guide/ansible-deployment#how-to-configure-ssh-mutual-trust-and-sudo-without-password).